theimowski/master-thesis/docs/section-fp-application.md

 Interesting aspect of F# in context of machine learning is the interoperability (using F# Type Providers feature) with R language, which is famous for its comprehensive suite of ready functions and tools for data processing.

 Proof for growing interest in using functional techniques for data mining are books like Haskell Data Analysis Cookbook {{{shukla2014haskell}}}, where the author illustrates in details a variety of concepts including advanced data analysis and processing as well as input and output operations for consuming the data from and to outside world.
-The latter concept despite standing for hard to express in pure functional approach is clearly explained in the book, which confirms that even purely functional languages can be treated as general-purpose.
+The latter concept despite standing for hard to express in pure functional approach is clearly explained in the book, which confirms that even purely functional languages can be treated as general-purpose programming languages.

 ### Concurrent systems

 The survey would not be complete without mentioning concurrent systems, which benefit a lot from functional programming.
-Although they should not be really treated as a separate domain like financial industry or data science, concurrent systems made it to this list, because of the great impact of functional paradigm on concurrency aspect.
+Although they are not really a separate domain like financial industry or data science, concurrent systems made it to this list, because of the great impact of functional paradigm on concurrency aspect.
 That said, software from arbitrary domain, be it social network or shopping industry, which relies on processing parallelization might potentially gain from employing functional programming.

 An obvious advantage that applies to parallelization is that data structures are immutable.